rlugojr/Scrawl-canvas/contributor-readme.txt

 Be aware that the server will often take its own sweet time to stir itself into action and display the index page.
 The page will display on your default browser, but can also be (simultaneously) tested in other browsers by copy-pasting the page address over to them.

+### Alternatives to grunt-express

-NOTE: lately the server has been getting very, very slow.
+Lately the server has been getting very, very slow.
 I'm currently experimenting with Docker containers and nginx to see if I can get things speeded up - see bottom of this page.

-An alternative approach is to navigate to the demos folder and start http-server
+For non-Docker folks, an alternative approach is to navigate to the demos folder and start a node server:
-- doesn't refresh pages when code starts - probably not a bad thing
+(doesn't refresh pages when code changes - probably not a Bad Thing)

+    $ http-server

+The demo index page can then be viewed at localhost:8080

 ## New releases